WebAssembly/component-model/design/mvp/Explainer.md

   the JS API of the unspecialized `variant` (e.g., `(variant (case "some" (option u32)) (case "none"))`, despecializing only the problematic outer `option`).
-* When coercing `ToWebAssemblyValue`, `own` and `borrow` handle types would dynamically guard that the incoming JS value's dynamic type was compatible with the imported resource type referenced by the handle type.
-For example, if a component contains `(import "Object" (type $Object (sub resource)))` and is instantiated with the JS `Object` constructor, then `(own $Object)` and `(borrow $Object)` could accept JS `object` values.
+* When coercing `ToWebAssemblyValue`, `rc` handle types would dynamically guard that the incoming JS value's dynamic type was compatible with the imported resource type referenced by the handle type.
+For example, if a component contains `(import "Object" (type $Object (sub resource)))` and is instantiated with the JS `Object` constructor, then `(rc $Object)` could accept JS `object` values.
-* When coercing `ToJSValue`, handle values would be wrapped with JS objects that are instances of the handles' resource type's exported constructor (described above).
-For `own` handles, a [`FinalizationRegistry`] would be used to drop the `own` handle (thereby calling the resource destructor) when its wrapper object was unreachable from JS.
-For `borrow` handles, the wrapper object would become dynamically invalid (throwing on any access) at the end of the export call.
+* When coercing `ToJSValue`, `rc handle values would be wrapped with JS objects that are instances of the handles' resource type's exported constructor (described above).
+A [`FinalizationRegistry`] would be used to drop the handle when the wrapper object became unreachable from JS.
 * The forthcoming addition of [future and stream types] would allow `Promise` and `ReadableStream` values to be passed directly to and from components without requiring handles or callbacks.